noahari/chord-app-v2/README.md

 setRoot(String root) | setter for Root
 setExtension(String extension) | setter for Extension
 setDuration(String duration) | setter for Duration
+shrinkChordy() | shortens a chordy by exactly one jfugue duration interval growChordy() | lengthens a chordy by exactly one jfugue duration interval

 ### ChordChart: